 View Instructors, Syllabi and Other Details

 This class introduces students to representative philosophies and pedagogical approaches to meaningful practice in the instruction of writing.
-Built-in components include research, both reflective and theoretical writing, and ten hours of field experience in college classrooms and/or the University Writing Center.
+Built-in components include research as well as reflective and theoretical writing.

 View Instructors, Syllabi and Other Details